“You remember too much,

 “That’s because your family was rich,” Dad would reply.
 “The three kids in my family would share one egg at New Year’s.”

-Shortly after we had arrived in Chicago two years ago, word got around that Mom had been a doctor in China.
-Other Chinese students quickly started showing up at our door.
+Word soon got around that Mom had been a doctor in China and other Chinese students quickly started showing up at our door.
 Usually they just had indigestion from the American food.
 Once, an uncle found a spider in his ear.
 A few times it was STDs they didn’t want their girlfriends or boyfriends to know about.
 And because Mom also had a disarming smile, and beautiful, large, understanding eyes, she learned all their secrets.

 That is how she found the source of the STDs — a good-looking Electrical Engineering student from Tianjin my parents nicknamed “Dandelion” for how quickly he “sowed his seeds.”
 His kids are now in grad school.